 You can also earn gift cards through sites like Swagbucks.
 Fill out surveys, watch videos, and do small tasks to earn points towards great gift cards (or cash!).
 It’s easy enough to do while you’re watching TV to earn some cash every evening.

 While this isn’t necessarily a gift to family or friends, we often find that the holidays are a great reminder to give to those who are less fortunate.
 However, sometimes we find ourselves struggling to donate the money we’d like to.

-There are several ways you can still give without breaking the bank.
+There’s more than one easy way you can still give without breaking the bank.
 It’s a perfect time of year to go through your clothes, toys and other household items to see what can be donated to Goodwill or Salvation Army.
 Winter items that kids have out grown but are still of good use would make a kid in need so happy, not to mention gently used toys as well.

 Charities need people to physically help as well.
 Sign up to ring a bell in front of a store or serve up hot meals to the homeless.
 A coworker of mine would take his kids every Thanksgiving to work at a soup kitchen.
 I was awed at not only his devotion to helping others, but his ability to teach his kids what’s truly important during the holidays.

-Additional Ways to Save on Christmas Gifts
+Additional Ways to Save on The Perfect Gift

 Just remember to use these guidelines when holiday shopping to help you from overspending:

 - Consider shopping with cash or a pre-paid card to stop yourself from overspending.